Asset Protection in California

 California law also allows for an exemption for life insurance.
 The state does not provide any limitation on the face amount of the insurance protected.
 It does, however, place a $9,700 limitation on cash surrender value.
 Several other states offer no limitation on the protection afforded to cash surrender value.
 This is the case so long as a resident of that state owns the policy.

 Retirement plans offer the one of the commonly used asset protection planning tools available in California.
-With regards to asset protection, retirement plans are broken down into two categories.
+With regards to asset protection, we break retirement plans down into two categories.
 These categories are qualified retirement plans and non-qualified retirement plans.

-Qualified retirement plans are required to include anti-alienation provisions under the Employee Retirement Income Security Act of 1974 (ERISA).
-As a result, qualified retirement plans are excluded for a debtor’s bankruptcy estate.
-Plans which are protected by ERISA include pension plans, defined contribution plans, and 401K plans.
+The Employee Retirement Income Security Act of 1974 (ERISA) says that qualified retirement plans must include anti-alienation provisions.
+As a result, the law excludes qualified retirement plans from a debtor’s bankruptcy estate.
+Protected plans under ERISA include pension plans, defined contribution plans, and 401K plans.
 The protections afforded by ERISA apply only to employees.
 Employers and sole proprietors are not covered by the Act.
 Qualified retirement plans are not protected from alimony and child support claims.

 Non-qualified retirement plans are retirement plans that are generally not protected by ERISA.
 These plans may, however, be protected by state laws which exempt retirement plans from the claims of creditors.
 Under California asset protection laws, private retirement plans are protected are protected from creditors.
 This protection applies both before and after distribution to the debtor.
 Private retirement plans are defined as including profit sharing plans, IRAs (theoretically), and self-employment plans.
 As with qualified retirement plans, non-qualified retirement plans are not protected from child support claims.
 Moreover, California courts routinely penetrate IRAs.
 If a judge feels like the debtor can support himself or herself in retirement without use of the IRA, the judge can order its seizure.
 We have seen this time and time gain.